top of page

 CURRENT AND FUTURE RESEARCH

 I am currently researching the representations of opium dreams in 19th-century French visual culture.
-I am also researching the material culture of drug paraphernalia, and the visualisations of absinthe.
+I am also researching the material culture of drug paraphernalia and the visualisations of absinthe in Impressionism.

 I have a continued, broad interest in representations of the female body.
 My research looks at all kinds of visual media, from caricatures and medical wax models to academic oil paintings and avant-garde prints.